mohamed2020m/Anatomy-backend/README.md

 ## Run project

-To run the project, you can run the `app.py`.
+To run the project, you can follow theses steps:

+1. Create new virtual environments `python -m venv .venv`
+2. Install dependencies: `pip install -r requirements.txt`
+3. run `python app.py`

 The project offers a gardio demo for quiz generation too.
 However, for `obj-to-text`are only accessible via api at the moment.